 Don’t you know that there have been more pterosaur species than one?
 Don’t you know that God put all of them on the earth and that he remembers to preserve those that still live on various islands and in other places?
 God rules in heaven and on earth, and he brings forth various species from the basic life forms that he had preserved on the Ark.

 Why murmur or why marvel that, among discoveries of new species, some discoveries should be of basic types assumed long extinct?
 Don’t you know that the discovery of two or more basic types, such as living Coelacanths and living pterosaurs, is evidence that God preserves basic animal types?

 God remembers one basic life form as well as another, preserving Coelacanths and pterosaurs.
 When people come to know that these two are still living, they will have two testimonies that God is the same yesterday, today, and forever.

 Don’t look for the above in the first two editions of Searching for Ropens; it’s not there.
 The third edition should be published before Thanksgiving . . .
 I hope.
-[Update: It was published April 18, 2014; this is a major revision of the book.]
+[Update: It was published April 18, 2014, a major revision of this nonfiction book.]

 Back cover of Searching for Ropens and Finding God